Want to know what’s the average salary in Singapore?

 The cost of living in Singapore is incredibly high.
 To compensate for it, Singaporean employers provide a hefty salary package to their employees.

 In this article, we’ll explore different key points of the average salary in Singapore, such as the median salary.
-We’ll also examine the legal provisions for employees and the cost of living in Singapore.
+We’ll also examine the legal provisions for employees in Singapore.